What is metabolic syndrome?

 a person's ability to break down fats (lipids) in the blood, older age, and problems

 Who is at risk for metabolic syndrome?

-Knowing your risk factors for any disease can help to guide you to take the appropriate actions, including changing behaviors and being monitored by your doctor for the disease.
+Knowing your risk factors for any disease can help guide you to take the appropriate

-Risk factors most closely associated with metabolic syndrome include:
+Risk factors most closely tied to metabolic syndrome include:

 - Body mass index (BMI) greater than 25.
-The BMI is calculated as a measure of body fat compared to height and weight.
+The BMI is a measure of body fat compared with

 - History of heavy drinking

 - Being past menopause

 - High-fat diet

 What are the symptoms of metabolic syndrome?